Tax identifiers

 and earlier, refer to the Tax identifiers (legacy) section on the Setting up tax exemptions page.

-In the Digital River API, tax identifiers are used for tax assessment and invoicing purposes.
+The Digital River API uses tax identifiers for tax assessment and invoicing purposes.

 When you create a tax identifier, we initiate a validation process.
-Once the tax identifier object transitions to the appropriate verification state, and assuming it's applicable to the order, it can be used to determine an order's taxability.
+Once the tax identifier object transitions to the appropriate verification state, assuming it applies to the order, it can be used to determine its taxability.

 Your checkout flow should also consider that some countries require tax identifiers.
-When a customer in one of these countries doesn't supply a tax identifier, we block the order and provide notification of the problem.
+When a customer in one of these countries doesn't supply a tax identifier, we block the order and send a notification of the problem.

 You can use our test tax identifiers when you're ready to evaluate your integration.

-In most value-added tax (VAT) schemes, domestic sales to business customers are assessed tax and customers then take a credit for this tax paid when they complete their monthly or quarterly VAT return.
-In these cases, customers need the invoice to display their tax identifier so they can obtain this credit.
+In most value-added tax (VAT) schemes, domestic sales to business customers are assessed tax, and customers then get a credit for this tax paid when they complete their monthly or quarterly VAT return.
+Customers need the invoice to display their tax identifier to obtain this credit.

 Alternatively, cross-border sales to business customers are not assessed tax in most VAT schemes.
-Instead, in a practice called reverse charge, customers self-assess the tax while simultaneously taking a credit for the tax when they complete their monthly or quarterly VAT return.
+Instead, in a reverse charge practice, customers self-assess the tax while simultaneously getting a ta credit when they complete their monthly or quarterly VAT return.
 In these cases, the tax identifier is used to determine whether or not a reverse charge applies to a specific order.

 Additionally, in a limited number of cases, tax identifiers are collected because they are required by a specific country’s tax authority for invoicing purposes.